ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

 Our blockchain code, which will act as a backend for this application, is deployed on the chain and now we can code client-side for interacting with the contracts.
-We will be using Trufflesuite's **Drizzle** library for connecting our web app with blockchain.
+We will be using Truffle Suite's **Drizzle** library for connecting our web app with blockchain.
 Drizzle makes the integration process very easy and scalable.
 It also provides a mechanism to **cache** a particular contract-call, so that, we can get a real-time update of the changes of data on the blockchain.